typesAreSpaces/z3-proofs2latex/README.md

     $ make
 ```

-Currently it supports the logic "QF_UFLIA".
+Currently, it supports the logic "QF_UFLIA".